rzheng2019/YuGiOhDB/README.md

 ## Structure

-- "Manager": Files that cointain the models for what a hobby consists of.
+- "Manager": Files that decode API card data.
 - "Views": Files that display the content view for the deck listing and detailed card view.
 - "Data": Files that contain JSON data for deck of cards that were displayed.